The Mars Hydro SP 150 LED Full-spectrum grow light is perfect for the person that wants to grow baby leaf lettuce or start garden sets in their home.

 The middle tray is dense because its light requirements are met.

-With some tray rotation, the color of the lettuce would be perfect over the 2- by 4-foot area.
+The lettuce color would be perfect over the 2- by 4-foot area with some tray rotation.

 From this test, we say the ideal PAR coverage for red leaf lettuce under a Mars Hydro SP 150 LED grow light is 24-inches plus at the midpoint of the light and extends out in an oval to about 38- to 40-inches along the length of the light.